Academic Policies

 Major Paper Deadline for Summer Graduates

-Candidates who plan to graduate at the end of a summer session should note that full-time faculty are under contract for the fall and spring semesters only.
-Their obligations to the University cease at of the end of May and resume at the start of the fall semester.
+Candidates who plan to graduate at the end of a summer session should note that full-time faculty are only contracted for the fall and spring semesters.
+Their obligations to the University cease at the end of May and resume at the start of the fall semester.
 Consequently, advisement for the major paper must be substantially completed by the end of April.
 Failure to meet this deadline necessitates matriculation in the following fall semester in order to fulfill the degree requirement.
 The finished paper is to be submitted to the faculty mentor by the first day of summer session.

 Submission of Theses, Dissertations and Projects